-- D.2.b-Develop an MS4 Outfall Discharge Monitoring Program to detect discharges from MS4 outfalls during dry weather.
+D.2.b-Develop an MS4 Outfall Discharge Monitoring Program to detect discharges from MS4 outfalls during dry weather.
 The monitoring program requirements include field screening and non-storm water persistent flow monitoring.
-Section 3.4.4 and Appendix D-2 have been prepared to address this requirement. - D.4.b.(1)-Assess and report on the effectiveness of the MS4 Outfall Discharge Monitoring Program in effectively reducing, eliminating, or prohibiting NSWDs and illicit discharges, and identify any modifications needed to increase the effectiveness of the program.
-Section 3.5 and Appendix D-2 have been prepared to address this requirement. - E.2.a-Establish an IDDE program, in accordance with the WQIP strategies, to actively seek and eliminate illicit discharges and connections to the storm drain system.
+Section 3.6.4 and Appendix D-2 have been prepared to address this requirement.

+D.4.b.(1)-Assess and report on the effectiveness of the MS4 Outfall Discharge Monitoring Program in effectively reducing, eliminating, or prohibiting non-storm water and illicit discharges, and identify any modifications needed to increase the effectiveness of the program.
+Section 3.8 and Appendix D-2 have been prepared to address this requirement.

+E.2.a-Establish an IDDE program, in accordance with the WQIP strategies, to actively seek and eliminate illicit discharges and connections to the storm drain system.
 This program provides a framework for the detection, investigation, follow-up, and elimination of reported violations.
 The program is designed to be adaptive and to allow the Authority to periodically assess data, re-evaluate areas of concern, and concentrate control methods and corrective actions as necessary in those areas.
-Municipal Permit Provision E.2.a requires all NSWDs to be treated as an illicit discharge unless the discharge is (1) authorized under a separate NPDES permit, (2) identified as not being a source of pollutants and all appropriate BMPs are implemented to prevent impacts to storm water quality, such as the use of BMPs designed to prevent these discharges from contacting pollutants, reduce the flow or volume of the discharges, or prevent these discharges from reaching the storm drain system.
-Section 3.2 and Appendix D-2 have been prepared to address this requirement. - E.2.b-Update its MS4 inventory and drainage area map to include all areas of the MS4 that are owned, operated, or maintained by the Authority; locations of discharge inlets and all outfalls; known connections with other MS4s; any segments of receiving water within the Authority's jurisdiction that are affected by its MS4 discharges; and locations of any outfalls with non-storm water persistent flow, identified during outfall field screening.
+Municipal Permit Provision E.2.a requires all non-storm water discharges to be treated as an illicit discharge unless the discharge is (1) authorized under a separate NPDES permit, (2) identified as an allowable discharge as outlined in Municipal Permit Provision E.2.a.(3) and not as a source of pollutants to receiving waters, or (3) identified as an allowable discharge as outlined in Municipal Permit Provisions E.2.a.(4) or E.2.a.(5) and controlled using the measures detailed in those sections of the permit or in the WQIP.
+Section 3.5 and Appendix D-2 have been prepared to address this requirement.

+E.2.b-Update its MS4 inventory and drainage area map to include all areas of the MS4 that are owned, operated, or maintained by the Authority; locations of discharge inlets and all outfalls; known connections with other MS4s; any segments of receiving water within the Authority's jurisdiction that are affected by its MS4 discharges; and locations of any outfalls with non-storm water persistent flow, identified during outfall field screening.
 Authority employees and contractors are encouraged to be vigilant in identifying and reporting illicit discharges and connections during daily activities.
 Reporting should include a public hotline and email address to receive reports.
-The Authority should designate and implement response procedures for illicit discharges to prevent discharges from reaching the MS4, including control of spills, prevention of seepage from sanitary sewers to the MS4, and coordination with other upstream Copermittees to prevent illicit discharges from entering the MS4 within the Authority's jurisdiction.
-Sections 3.2, 3.3.4, and 3.4 have been prepared to address this requirement.
+The Authority should designate and implement response procedures for illicit discharges to prevent discharges from reaching the MS4, including control of spills, prevention of seepage from sanitary sewers to the MS4 and coordination with other upstream Copermittees to prevent illicit discharges from entering the MS4 within the Authority's jurisdiction.
+Sections 3.5, 3.6.4, and 3.7 have been prepared to address this requirement.